sigmonsays/sigmonsays.github.io/src/content/post/why-go.md

 - small standard library and the go1 promise https://golang.org/doc/go1compat
 - concurrency is a language (not library) feature
 - concurrency, goroutines, channels
-- it's good to collaborate on (e.g. writing large systems)
+- it is good to collaborate on (e.g. writing large systems)

+# compiled language

+compiled checks a lot of errors for me

+Large refactors in code often require changing arguments around or adding new ones.
+With a strictly typed language this is easy.
+If the compile works, you can be fairly confident that everything will run as designed.

+# work in progress

+This page will be filled out over time